 You may want to split your outgoings into categories to see if you're overspending.
 These could include:

-- loan repayments (rent, education, personal loan, car loan)
+- loan repayments (rent, education, personal loan)

 3. Make a spending plan